 Top Cuisine, Shopping and Music

 Chicago’s culinary scene is filled with star chefs, ethnic eateries and award-winning fine dining, including 25 Michelin-starred eateries.
 Just as famous are the casual classics like Chicago-style hot dogs and deep-dish pizza.
-GQ named Chicago the Greatest Drinking City in 2014 for its specialty cocktail bars, historic pubs and more than 65 craft breweries.
+In fact, Bon Appetit named Chicago the 2017 Restaurant City of the Year.
+Cap off your meals with visits to specialty cocktail bars, historic pubs and more than 65 craft breweries.

 The world's first skyscraper was built in Chicago in 1885.

 Chicago has 77 different neighborhoods.